 In many marketing automation processes, information from e-stores is a central component.
 Shopping cart integration enables systems like these to send emails with new items, discounts, and special prices to online stores' customers, notify them of order statuses, track cart abandoners, and generate smart email statistics.

-For such systems, seamless integration with eCommerce platforms is a necessity.
+For such systems, a seamless shopping cart API connection is a necessity.
 It allows them to get info on products, orders, shipments, inventory levels, etc., and update the data across all sales channels.

 Shipping Management Software